-2. Choosing an easy-to-guess combination
+2. Choosing an Easy-to-Guess Combination

 It’s no fun trying to wrack your brain for a set of numbers that seems to have disappeared into thin air.
 If you’ve created a code that’s memorable to you (but not guessable to others), frequently accessing your written guide won’t be necessary.
 There’s always the chance that stress or time will negatively affect your ability to remember the digits.
 In addition, a written combination can come in handy in case of an emergency.

-4. Sharing your combination
+4. Sharing Your Combination

 The fewer people who know your combination, the more secure you will feel about your belongings.
 There are plenty of individuals in your life who are trustworthy, but every time you give someone your combination when it’s not absolutely necessary, you weaken your overall security system.
-When you do write down your numbers, store the information where it can’t be casually accessed.
+When you write your numbers, store the information where it can’t be casually accessed.

-5. Not using the safe as it was intended
+5. Not Using the Safe as Intended

 A safe works when the items you want protected are inside it, and the door is locked.
 Get into the habit of only taking items out when needed, and always putting them back right away.
 It’s far too easy to get distracted by a momentary task and return to find that all your good intentions have been thwarted.
-Leaving a the door unlocked might provide too much of a temptation to a curious passers-by.
+Leaving the door unlocked might provide too much of a temptation to a curious passers-by.

 It can take some work to develop good habits around the operation of your new safe, but it’s worth it when you can rest easy knowing that the things you care about are under heavy protection.
-Using your jewelry safe in the way it was intended is the best way to ensure your valuables are secure.
+Using your jewelry safe the way it was intended is the best way to ensure your valuables are secure.